 “Nearly all top healthcare providers – 98 percent – have not implemented Domain-based Message Authentication, Reporting & Conformance (DMARC), which could lead to healthcare email security issues, according to a recent survey.
 Healthcare is at the highest risk of being targeted by fraudulent email, the report showed.
 Fifty-seven percent of emails that are allegedly from the healthcare industry are fraudulent or unauthenticated.
 Furthermore, 92 percent of healthcare domains have been targeted by fraudulent email.”

 “According to government and industry experts who spoke at the 2017 CyberCon, the proliferation of internet of things devices tied into critical industries, such as transportation and healthcare, is changing the perspective on what constitutes critical infrastructure.
-According to Jeanette Manfra, assistant secretary in the Department of Homeland Security’s Office of Cybersecurity and Communications, digital devices are changing the meaning of infrastructure that used to refer only to physical systems.
+According to Jeanette Manfra, assistant secretary in the Department of Homeland Security’s Office of Cybersecurity: A set of security techniques that are designed to protect the integrity of computer systems, programs and data from theft and damage to their hardware, software or other information as well as the disruption and misappropriation of their services.
+LookingGlass Cyber (n) - Professional paid ninjas who protect the cyber world from cyber attacks.
+Everybody is doing it, but we have the double black belt with the Versace logo.
+So yeah, we’re really good. and Communications, digital devices are changing the meaning of infrastructure that used to refer only to physical systems.
 According to the panel discussion, including Ret.
 Maj.
 Gen. John Davis, vice president and federal chief security officer at Palo Alto Networks, when all devices involved in life-saving functions and transportation are connected, it opens a whole different category of impact, and the attack surface is expanded greatly.
 The cybersecurity problems posed by IoT are divided into three categories: IoT as vulnerable endpoints on a critical infrastructure’s network, consumers buying unsecured IoT devices that could be conscripted into a denial of service or botnet campaign, and IoT devices imbedded in cars or healthcare tools that pose a life-threatening vulnerability.”

 “For the first time in recent years, credit card fraud — which remains the highest fraud type for online retailers — has dropped to 42% of total fraud during the holiday weekend (Nov.
 24 – 27, 2017).
 This level was 59% of total fraud for the same period in 2016, according to data from device intelligence for authentication and fraud prevention provider lovation.”